microsoft/PartnerResources/_docs/Skilling/Teams Academy/index.md

 These resources are created and delivered by architects across the Global Partner Solutions (GPS) team and beyond, who are experts in their respective fields.

 ![Teams Organizational Chart]({{ site.baseurl }}/assets/msa/Teams Organization Chart.png)

-## Start Your Journey and Stay Connected

-> This section is under development.
-Please check regularly for updates.